Introducing Opsview Cloud, the monitoring service that empowers IT ops teams to focus on solutions that deliver business value and impact the...

 Use a drill-down monitoring approach

 The problems that have the most harmful impact on IT environments usually occur when small issues transform into major service-impacting outages.
-A strategic method of avoiding this possibility is monitoring via a drill-down approach and troubleshooting network/application errors on an individual basis so there are no weak links within the greater infrastructure.
+One AWS monitoring best practice to avoid this possibility is monitoring via a drill-down approach and troubleshooting network/application errors on an individual basis so there are no weak links within the greater infrastructure.
 With a flexible and scalable monitoring solution in place, your cloud services can be adjusted in real-time and will remain secure from any outside threats.